-All juniors will automatically be scheduled to take the SAT in April as part of the Michigan Merit Examination.
+All juniors will automatically take the SAT in April as part of the Michigan Merit

+Examination.
 TRANSFER STUDENTS

 When students transfer from another school, their previous passing class grades will be added to their transcript at Lighthouse Academy.
 This means these class grades will be included in the cumulative high school GPA.
 If students transfer from Lighthouse Academy sites they will be scheduled in the class they were enrolled in at the previous Lighthouse Academy site.